AWS setup guide

 - Automated (recommended) —

-credctl setup awsdeploys everything via CloudFormation - Manual — deploy the infrastructure yourself using Terraform or the AWS Console
+credctl setup awsdoes everything in one command - Manual — deploy the infrastructure yourself using Terraform or the AWS Console

-sequenceDiagram participant SE as Secure Enclave participant CLI as credctl CLI participant S3 as S3 + CloudFront participant STS as AWS STS
+sequenceDiagram participant SE as Secure Enclave participant CLI as credctl CLI participant S3 as S3 (OIDC) participant STS as AWS STS

 Note over SE,CLI: One-time setup CLI->>SE: Generate ECDSA P-256 key pair SE-->>CLI: Public key CLI->>S3: Publish OIDC discovery + JWKS